ietf-wg-acme/acme/draft-ietf-acme-acme.md

-If a client receives an "agreementRequired" error and is willing to agree to the terms of service referenced in the Link header, then it SHOULD update its registration with the new agreement URL and retry the original request.
+If a client receives an "agreementRequired" error and is willing to agree to the terms of service referenced in the Link header, then it SHOULD update its registration to indicate its agreement, then retry the original request.

 The "agreementRequired" error allows CAs to clearly express when agreement to terms is required, both for new registrations that have not agreed to any terms, and for existing registrations that may have agreed to an older version of the terms.
-If a CA makes a change to its terms of service or terms-of-service URL that does not require action by the client (e.g., simply moving the document to a different server), then it SHOULD simply update the agreement URL in existing registration objects.
+If a CA makes a change to its terms of service or terms-of-service URL that requires the client to re-agree, then it MUST either remove the "terms-of-service-agreed" field from the client's registration object or set it to "false".

 ### Account Key Roll-over